petedavisdev/petedavis.dev/_notes/blog-ideas.md

 # Blog

-## Add a simple image Gallery Component to VuePress

 ## How to add an email subscription form to your VuePress site
- - MailChimp, ConvertKit or TinyLetter

 ## Yes, you can write html in your markdown (.md) files
 <label><input type="checkbox" /> Yes</label>